-This plan specific policy was originally created in 2012 and is updated with searches of the MEDLINE database.
-The most recent literature search was performed for the period of January 2012 through April 2013.
+This plan specific policy was originally created in 2012 and is updated regularly with searches of the MEDLINE database.
+The most recent literature search was performed through April, 2014.
 The following is a summary of the key findings to date.

 In 2012, Bauman and colleagues published a systematic review that examined the evidence for IMRT in the treatment of prostate cancer in order to quantify its potential benefits and to make recommendations for radiation treatment programs considering adopting this technique within the province of Ontario, Canada.
 (1) Based on a review of 11 published reports through March 2009 (nine retrospective cohort studies and two randomized clinical trials [RCTs]) including 4,559 patients, the authors put forth the recommendation for IMRT over 3D-CRT for aggressive treatment of localized prostate cancer where an escalated radiation (>70 Gy) dose is required.
 There were insufficient data to recommend IMRT over 3D-CRT in the postoperative setting.
 (1)